 - Receive more than half of their financial support from you

 - Have lived with you for more than half a year

-What about tax reform law + why it matters in 2020?
+What about tax reform law + why it matters for your 2019 taxes?

 The tax reform law that was passed in December 2017 impacted most taxpayers beginning with their 2018 taxes (meaning the taxes you filed last year), but there are a few important updates families should know that still affect you today: